-- 1. Set a public hearing before the City Council on the proposed amendments; - 2.
-Proceed straight to second reading for enactment; - 3.
-Refer the proposed amendments back to the Planning Commission for further deliberation; or - 4.
+- 1. Proceed to second reading for enactment; - 2.
+Refer the proposed amendments back to the Planning Commission for further deliberation; or - 3.
 Decline to advance the proposed ordinance.

 Austin Ross Planner II

 Attachments:

 - 1. Ordinance Bill No. 7-23 - 2.
 Exhibit A to Ordinance Bill 7-23 Proposed Code Changes - 3.
 Exhibit B to Ordinance Bill 7-23 Findings - 4.
 Comments Received